Wind energy is environmentally-friendly, affordable, and benefits our communities. Studies also show it is a safe way to generate electricity.

 Did you know?

-The Ontario Ministry of Environment estimates that shutting down coal will reduce health care costs by $3 billion annually.
+The Ontario Ministry of Environment has estimated that the shutdown of the province’s coal-fired generating stations could reduce health care costs in Ontario by $3 billion annually.
 OCCCAE – Facts and Myths Debunked

 Read more credible findings by experts in science, medicine and occupational and environmental health

 - Wind Turbines and Health: A Critical Review of the Scientific Literature is a report commissioned through the Massachusetts Institute of Technology (MIT) that provides a comprehensive and multidisciplinary review of scientific literature on wind turbines and human health.

 - Health Canada Wind Turbine Noise and Health Study: Summary of Results This research concludes that there is no evidence of a causal relationship between exposure to wind turbine noise and self-reported medical illnesses and health conditions.